google/koladata/docs/api_reference.md

       return query.docs[:]

   Args:
-    output: A DataItem schema for the output.
+    constraint: A DataItem schema for the output.
 Output of the decorated function must be a DataSlice/DataItem with the corresponding schema.

   Returns:
     A decorator that can be used to annotate a function returning a